c-ehrlich/personal-site/data/blog/contributing-to-oss.md

 ---
-title: How Start Contributing to Open Source
+title: How To Start Contributing to Open Source
 description: My journey to my first Open Source commits
 publishedDate: 2022/05/25
 tags: